parabix/parabix-devel-mirror/tools/ztf8/tests/README.md

     | 'The '                  | 0xC4 0x8C     |    2    |   4    |
     | 'letters'               | 0xC9 0xC9     |    1    |   7    |

-    2. If the phrase is seen for the first time in the text, we would calculate the corresponding codeword value for that phrase and save it in one of the hash tables based on the length of the phrase.
+    2. If the phrase is seen for the first time in the text, we memoize the occurence and calculate the corresponding codeword value for that phrase only if it is occurring repeatedly.
+The calculated codeword is saved in one of the hash tables based on the length of the phrase.
+The memoization of phrase is carried out to carefully utilize the codeword space and avoid unnecessary collisions.
        * Once the codeword for the phrase is calculated, we add the first word of the phrase to a fallBack array to check if it can be encoded as a smaller phrase (of 3,2 or 1 word).
        * The fallback mechanism continues until all the words of the longer phrase are compressed either in smaller group of words or individual words.
 Only the phrases/ words of length > 2 are compressed as the maximum codeword length currently being handled is 4 bytes.
     > The hash tables are separate for phrases of different length.
 If the codeword for two different phrases of different length is same, in order to utilize the opportunity of compressing as many  phrases as possible, we keep the phrases (key) and their codewords (values) in different hash tables.